-- 1 Unpack the system.

-- 2 Connect the peripherals to the system.

-- 3 Connect the system to its electrical outlet.

-- 4 Power on the system by pressing the power button or by using iDRAC.

-- 5 Power on the attached peripherals.
+- 1 Unpack the system. - 2 Install the system into the rack.
+For more information about installing the system into the rack, see the Rail Installation Guide at Dell.com/poweredgemanuals. - 3 Connect the peripherals to the system. - 4 Connect the system to its electrical outlet. - 5 Power on the system by pressing the power button or by using iDRAC. - Power on the attached peripherals.
 For more information about setting up your system, see the Getting Started Guide that shipped with your system.